AVEVA/CONNECT-data-services-developer-docs/content/communities/community-data-sharing.md

 uid: data-sharing
 ---

-# Data sharing
+# Data sharing and viewing

-After a community is established, users assigned the Share permission for the Sequential Data Store can share data streams with a community and tenants.
+After a community is established, users can share data streams with a community and tenants.
 Additionally, Community Members can view which data streams their tenant has shared or view which streams another tenant has shared.

+## Prerequisites to share and view data

+- You must be a Community Member in the community where you want to share or view data.

+- To share data streams, you must be assigned the Share permission for the Sequential Data Store.

-## Data sharing tasks
+## Data sharing and viewing tasks

 Community data sharing actions include: